The Flag of India

 flag of india, gandhi, india flag

 India did in fact gain its independence from the British in 1947.
 Just a few days before India officially gained its freedom, a Constituent Assembly was formed.
-The assembly decided it was a good idea to try and represent all of people of India with the Indian flag, and also to make its appearance more symmetrical.This is why today's India Flag displays the Dharmic Chokra and remains the Flag of India today.
+The assembly decided it was a good idea to try and represent all of people of India with the Indian flag, and also to make its appearance more symmetrical.This is why today's India Flag displays the Dharmic Chakra and remains the Flag of India today.

 Leave the flag of India to explore the history of India.